dethebera/100-days-of-web-development/README.md

 ### 🗓 Schedule

-It's all reading, can't force you to sit for 4 hours and finish it in a go right ?
+It's all reading, can't force you to sit for 4 hours and finish it in a go.

 |   Day/Days |      Hours                                    |
 | -----------| -----------                                   |